 Heart-rate contact sensors are inaccurate unless gripped exactly right.
 Built-in speakers are tinny at best.
-Users shorter than 5’5” may find this bike uncomfortable.
+Shorter users may find this bike uncomfortable.

 Fairly easy to set up, despite its weight.
 Wind guard and book stand are available separately.
 Comfortable seat and pedals.
 Easy to assemble, and not too large for the family room.

 Seat is difficult to adjust and tighten, and tends to slant forward.
 LCD console has limited functions and can be hard to read.
 Belt can snap after a few months of use, and it’s prone to developing rattles and squeaks.
 Shorter users will have trouble reaching the handle bars.

 Quiet belt drive, and a much smoother ride than other professional-grade air resistance bikes.
 Console supports heart rate monitors and includes some programmed presets.
 Allows for both light workouts and intense training.